Annette Schavan: Minister of Education and Research, 2005–2013

+Life after politics

+In 2017, Schavan was one of the candidates considered to succeed Hans-Gert Pöttering as chair of the Konrad Adenauer Foundation (KAS) until she withdrew herself from consideration; instead, the role went to Norbert Lammert.

+In April 2023, Schavan was one of the 22 personal guests at the ceremony in which Angela Merkel was decorated with the Grand Cross of the Order of Merit for special achievement by President Frank-Walter Steinmeier at Schloss Bellevue in Berlin.

 Plagiarism

 Amid the plagiarism scandal that led to the resignation of Karl-Theodor zu Guttenberg as Minister of Defence of Germany on 1 March 2011, Schavan was quoted in Der Spiegel as saying that "intellectual theft is not a small thing".
 In 2012, a blogger with the pseudonym Robert Schmidt who is a member of the research-network VroniPlag Wiki alleged he had found plagiarism in Schavan's PhD thesis, entitled "Character and conscience – Studies on the conditions, necessities, and demands on the development of conscience in the present day."
 The University of Düsseldorf conducted an investigation into the plagiarism charge.
 Investigators found paraphrasing of secondary literature without naming the source in over 60 cases in the dissertation and thereby on 5 February 2013 revoked her doctorate degree because of "systematic and premeditated" deception.

 On 9 February 2013, it was reported that chancellor Angela Merkel had accepted Annette Schavan's resignation.
 Schavan continued to deny any wrongdoing and pursued a court appeal against the process by which the university had revoked her doctorate.
 On 20 March 2014 a Düsseldorf court rejected her appeal, however.